-Crossrail has identified the likely beneficial and adverse impacts on the environment of building and running the railway.
-This process is called Environmental Impact Assessment and the conclusions are set out in an Environmental Statement to be published as part of the Crossrail Parliamentary Bill deposit.
+Crossrail needs to identify the likely beneficial and adverse impacts on the environment of building and running the railway.
+This process is called Environmental Impact Assessment and the conclusions would be set out in an Environmental Statement to be published as part of any Crossrail Parliamentary Bill deposit.

-Crossrail's Environmental Impact Assessment has gathered information about the existing environment known as the 'environmental baseline'.
+Crossrail's Environmental Impact Assessment has started by gathering information about the existing environment known as the 'environmental baseline'.

 The environmental baseline gives something against which likely effects of the scheme can be assessed.
-The assessment follows the guidelines contained in the 'Environmental Scoping and Methodology Report' produced and discussed with local authorities and other relevant organisations.
+The assessment follows the guidelines contained in the 'Environmental Scoping and Methodology Report' produced and discussed with local authorities and other relevant organisations last year.
+This is also available on the Crossrail website.

-During the assessment process, likely effects during both the construction period and operation of the railway are identified.
-This is reported under the following headings:
+During the assessment process, likely effects during both the construction period and operation of the railway would be identified.
+This would be carried out and reported upon under the following headings: